Download the full report

 Read on for recommendations from our market leaders and workplace experts.

-We expect the outbreak of COVID-19 to continue to affect APAC markets in H1 2020, with a recovery in H2 2020.
+We expect COVID-19 to continue to affect APAC markets in H1 2020, with an anticipated recovery in H2 2020.
 What does this scenario imply for office occupiers in Asia Pacific?
 We recommend:

 After shutting down most manufacturing and service sectors for three weeks, China has officially resumed work on Monday (February 24).
 As the factories rumble back to action, China is also faced with the challenge of striking a balance between virus containment and getting its economy back on track.
 In the midst of one of China’s most acute economic setbacks and concerns on the lingering effects from the coronavirus, Hongkong Land surprised the market on February 20 with a record land bid of RMB31.05 billion (USD4.48 billion) for a development site in Shanghai’s Xuhui West Bund area.